 Oklahoma City Truck Accident Attorneys

-Semi-Truck & Large Commercial Vehicle Accidents in Oklahoma
+Helping Clients Pursue Compensation After Semi-Truck and Commercial Vehicle Accidents in Oklahoma

 Who Is Liable for a Large Truck Accident?

 Generally speaking, truck accidents are much more complex than standard car accidents.
 One reason for this is the issue of liability.
 Determining who is liable for a car accident is typically relatively straightforward; in most cases, the driver who caused the crash is liable for resulting damages.
-With truck accidents, however, many third parties may be liable, depending on how the accident occurred, whether there were additional contributing factors, and what specific circumstances were involved.
+However, many third parties may be liable for truck accidents, depending on how the accident occurred, whether there were additional contributing factors, and what specific circumstances were involved.

 Depending on the details of the accident, any of the following parties could be liable for your truck accident: